Skip to main content

 Creepy Shift: House For Sale was developed by Night Shift Team.

 Creepy Shift: House For Sale has received very positive reviews from players.
-Most players liked this game for its story but disliked it for its graphics.
+Most players liked Creepy Shift: House For Sale for its story but disliked it for its replayability.

 Creepy Shift: House For Sale is a single player game.

-Similar games include Dollmare, REVEIL, Summer of '58, Layers of Fear, Creepy Shift: Roadside Diner and others.
+Similar games include Dollmare, Summer of '58, Creepy Shift: Roadside Diner, REVEIL, Layers of Fear and others.